Show All Teachers

 “This coming month, my son will have taken lessons with Paul for 11 years and his knowledge of theory, technique and overall musicality on the guitar has been incrementally improving lesson after lesson.
 What stood out to me was that Paul is an outstanding teacher for kids; his patience and kindness could teach all ages.
 My son started with Paul, a complete beginner, at 4 years old.
 Key achievements off the top of my head are probably him opening for the Mountain Play or performing for a jam-packed church during the Folsom Jazz Festival.
 His improvising, skill and style that got him these incredible performances wouldn’t be possible without Paul’s teaching.” — Bellavy (Noah, 15 years old)

-I’ve been playing since I first picked up a guitar in middle school after hearing Van Halen’s full length debut album “Van Halen”, released February 10, 1978, which forever changed the way guitar players, myself included, think about lead and blues rhythm guitar.
+I’ve been playing since I first picked up a guitar in middle school after hearing Van Halen’s full length debut album “Van Halen,” which forever changed the way guitar players, myself included, think about lead and blues rhythm guitar.
 As a young practicing guitarist, I was heavily influenced by players like Eddie Van Halen and I still work hard, every day, to continue developing my own technique.

 I teach all ages and levels, from beginner to advanced.
 Lessons are taught on acoustic, classical and electric guitars and styles range from rock, blues, metal, pop, R&B, funk, folk, jazz, and classical.